 These tables store transaction events:

-To control collection of transaction events, set the state of the relevant instruments and consumers:
+To control whether to collect transaction events, set the state of the relevant instruments and consumers:

 setup_instrumentstable contains an instrument named

 transaction.
-Use this instrument to enable or disable collection of transaction events.
+Use this instrument to enable or disable collection of individual transaction event classes.

-setup_consumerstable contains consumer values with names corresponding to the current and recent transaction event table names.
+setup_consumerstable contains consumer values with names corresponding to the current and historical transaction event table names.
 Use these consumers to filter collection of transaction events.

 transaction instrument and the